-The draft Design Guide requires that Indigenous influence is embedded in the design of Aboriginal housing by encouraging the participation of Aboriginal and Torres Strait Islander architects and firms/architects in the design of housing.
+The draft Design Guide requires that Indigenous influence is embedded in the design of Aboriginal housing by encouraging the participation of Aboriginal and Torres Strait Islander design professionals in the design of housing.

 5.1.13.
 Sustainability

 Provisions in the Waterloo Estate (South) Design Guide